ZONESTAR3D/Upgrade-kit-guide/HOTEND/FAQ_M4E4.md

 ----
 ### What's different between E4 and M4 hotend?
-- **M4 hotend** has a mix color room, it can mix different color filament to another colors. **E4 hotend** hasn't mix color room, it only print only one filament color at once.
+- **M4 hotend** has a mix color room, it can mix different color filament to another colors. **E4 hotend** hasn't mix color room, Its printing color depends on the color of filament.
 - **E4 hotend** is good at printing one color 3d prints or multi colos 3d prints (up to 4 colors).
-- **M4 hotend** is good at printing gradient color 3d prints, it can print one color and over 4 colos 3d object too.
+- **M4 hotend** is good at printing gradient color 3d prints, it can print more than 4 colos 3d object too (by mixed filament color).
 #### Advantages of E4 hotend
-1. No strings/drawing issue.
-2. Less clogging issue.
-3. Smaller "extruder switch prime tower" inneed while printing multi colors.
+Smaller "extruder switch prime tower" inneed while printing multi colors.
 #### Advantages of M4 hotend
-1. Get more colors than extruders.
+1. Get more colors than extruder numbers.
-2. Support gradient color printing feature.
+2. Support gradient color printing.
 ![](M4VSE4.jpg)

 ----